Meet the team

 Tim is Co-chair of Governors at Highfields Secondary School in Matlock, where he takes the lead on Finance and Human Resources.
 He also mentors two professional fundraisers.
 In his spare time he writes and directs pantomimes for the South Darley Players, plays guitar and writes music and likes to go fell-walking or cycling whenever he can.

-He is a Member of the Institute of Fundraising, and recently stepped down as Chair of the Association of NHS Charities Fundraising Mutual Interest Group after nearly five years.
+He is a Member of the Institute of Fundraising, and was formerly Chair of the Association of NHS Charities Fundraising Mutual Interest Group for five years.

 St. George’s Hospitals Charity